 After about an hour of trying things out Aidan's first images began to take shape.
 Three things came out of this; I understood:

-- that he could get to the core of the workings of the drawing tools and their modifications quickly.
+- That he could get to the core of the workings of the app drawing tools and their modifications quickly.

 "Sketch Club is a powerful digital art tool paired with a vibrant community of artists across all skill levels.
 Ranging from professional illustrators and concept artists to students and hobbyists, creative people from all over the world join together in Sketch Club to create, share, and inspire!